puli2004/Smash_Wishlist/README.md

 Finished:
 - [x] Minecraft Legacy Mod // Its finished.
 Release day: October 13th 2022. //Could change if camera or movie files are one unshared
 - [x] Sora hit UI //Finished.
-Release Day: July 1st 2022
+Released
 - [x] street fighter victory call //This won't get released till patching to sli_sound with using orginal is possible
 - [x] Unsharing theme that were shared// Its done but the Unique victory can unshare the files by just putting the theme in the folder